jillro/wordpress-petitions/readme.txt

 * French **fr_FR**
 * Spanish **es_ES**

-Visit the [SpeakOut!
-Email Petitions website](http://speakout.123host.com.au/) to learn more.

 == Installation ==

 Use the automatic installer.
 Or...

 1. Download and unzip the the plugin zip file.
-2. Upload the `speakout-email-petitions` folder to your `/wp-content/plugins/` directory
+2. Upload the `petitions` folder to your `/wp-content/plugins/` directory
-3. Activate SpeakOut!
-Email Petitions through the "Plugins" menu in the WordPress admin.
+3. Activate Petitions through the "Plugins" menu in the WordPress admin.

 == Frequently Asked Questions ==